-LOOKING AFTER YOUR NEW SUNGLASSES
+LOOKING AFTER YOUR SUNGLASSES

 - Cleaning - The best way to clean your sunglasses and lenses is with the lens cleaning cloth provided with your frames and a liquid cleaner specifically designed for eyewear lenses.
 Disposable pre-moistened lens towelettes also work perfectly well and can be picked up at good opticians, optical retailers and bigger super-markets inexpensively.

 - Always be sure to keep your sunglasses in the hard-case provided to prevent damage!

 - As easy as it is to do, NEVER leave your sunglasses resting on top of your head!
 This is the widest part of your head and will cause the arms to stretch outwards, leaving your frames loose, misshapen and crooked.

 - Common-sense applies here, but don't leave your sunglasses lying directly on the beach, on rocky terrain or anywhere with lots of sand or grit.
 This is a sure-fire way to get scratches onto the frames or lens.
 Jacket pockets can likewise often contain grit, dust & keys that you want to avoid coming in contact with your sunglass lenses.
 See 2. and carry your case!

 - Wash your frames with fresh water if they come in contact with chlorinated pool water or the sea.
 Salt and chemicals can remove lens coating if left to soak in over time and this can be particularly evident with mirrored lenses.
 When enjoying your frames on holiday it's good practice to do this at the end of the each day as a precaution.